0xWormh0le/test-erc721-mouse/README.md

-# ERC721-Marketplace
-ConsenSys Academy’s 2019 Developer Program Final Project

 ## What is this project

 This project is ERC721 Asset Token's Marketplace.
-You can buy asset and sell at Ropsten Testnet.
+You can buy and sell assets at Ropsten Testnet.

 ## How to set it up